NiccoDorn/jsonTreeVisualization/README.md

 </div>
 <p></p>

 Idea: If you're working with a big project and want to view generated structure of files with a specific substring in a specific project or any other generated json structure, you can do that by either going through the json or having a nice collapsable tree of that structure where you can select what structure you leave collapsed and which one you want to view.
-As an example, I include a cursed but valid .json as well as the Barometric files in `baro_hierarchy.json` hierarchy (notice: no matching for altitude!) from the root project ardupilot, which can be found here: https://github.com/ArduPilot/ardupilot .
+As an example, I include a cursed but valid `nasty.json` file as well as the Barometric files structure in `baro_hierarchy.json` hierarchy (notice: no matching for altitude!) from the root project ardupilot, which can be found here: https://github.com/ArduPilot/ardupilot .
 I might later upload how I generated this .json.
 But in itself, it is not the main focus of this repo.
 If you still wanna see it, contact me or open an issue (if that works).

 ## Setup Requirements File for the Python Setup Scripts
 - Well... install the packages yourself if you desparately want to use old Python versions.